trevianxyz/abai/_posts/2020-03-10-the-modernist-way-of-abai.md

 > nomadic civilization.
 Abai sought to change the Kazakhs by preserving our cultural heritage.
 His 45 words of edification are full of humanistic ideas.
 Therefore, he is our steppe
 > sage.
 And his words refer not only to the Kazakhs, but to the whole world.

-### Murat Auezov, a writer and a scholar in culture studies, is convinced that Abai was the savior of the Kazakh people.
+### Murat Auezov, a writer and a scholar in culture studies, is convinced that Abai was the savior of the Kazakh people:
 > He lived in the late 19th  and early 20th centuries.
 This time was a farewell song of the horse-nomad civilization.
 The nineteenth century of the nomadic steppe was the last
 > century of freedom, and already it felt the forthcoming catastrophic changes that were yet to occur.
 The inner feelings in the steppe, expressed in its songs and poems, are very
 > elegiac and sad.
 Great poets, singers, musicians, and heroic personalities appear in the steppe—those who understood the inevitability of tragic upheavals—and they foreshadowed